9.7 Support local policymaker understanding of the cost-effectiveness of water quality protection policies

 Approach

-Polling policymakers on their preferred modes for communicating and learning about water issues could help open and encourage the most effective channels.
-The option of an introductory series of water seminars (e.g., Water School) for all incoming policymakers and administrators could be offered.
+Polling policymakers on their preferred modes of communication and information delivery could help open the most effective channels.
+Offering an introductory series of water-focused seminars (e.g., a Water 101) for new policymakers and administrators could further support informed decision-making.

 Resources